danielbarrios76/sample_app/README.md

-# Ruby on Rails Tutorial sample application
+# MicroPosts!!
-# bluilding app by me!
+# a sample application based on Ruby on Rails Tutorial

 This is the sample application for
 [*Ruby on Rails Tutorial: